-Today the Independent Review of the Role of Metrics in Research Assessment and Management publishes its findings, available here.
+Independent Review of the Role of Metrics in Research Assessment and Management has now been published, available here.

 Our report The Metric Tide identifies 20 recommendations for stakeholders across the research system, covering the following areas: supporting the effective leadership, governance and management of research cultures; improving the data infrastructure that supports research information management; increasing the usefulness of existing data and information sources; using metrics in the next REF; and coordinating activity and building evidence.